Anderlecht: Location

 Anderlecht is located in the north-central part of Belgium, about 110 km from the Belgian coast and about 180 km from Belgium's southern tip.
 It is located in the heartland of the Brabantian Plateau, about 45 km south of Antwerp (Flanders), and 50 km north of Charleroi (Wallonia).
 It is the westernmost municipality in the Brussels-Capital Region and is an important crossing point for the Brussels–Charleroi Canal, which cuts the municipality in two from the west.
 With an area of 17.91 km2, it is also the third largest municipality in the region after the City of Brussels and Uccle.
 It is bordered by the City of Brussels, Forest, Molenbeek-Saint-Jean, and Saint-Gilles, as well as the Flemish municipalities of Dilbeek and Sint-Pieters-Leeuw.

 Climate

 Anderlecht, in common with the rest of Brussels, experiences an oceanic climate (Köppen: Cfb) with warm summers and cool winters.
 Proximity to coastal areas influences the area's climate by sending marine air masses from the Atlantic Ocean.
 Nearby wetlands also ensure a maritime temperate climate.
-On average (based on measurements in the period 1981–2010), there are approximately 135 days of rain per year in the region.
-Snowfall is infrequent, averaging 24 days per year.
+On average (based on measurements in the period 1991–2020), there are approximately 130 days of rain per year in the region.
 It also often experiences violent thunderstorms in summer months.

-The Royal Meteorological Institute of Belgium (IRM/KMI) is located in Uccle, in the south of Brussels.
-The meteorological records which are carried out there are similar to those which could be carried out in Anderlecht.